Skip to main content

 Biography

-James Cooke received his Ph.D. from the University of British Columbia and was a postdoctoral fellow at the Hospital for Sick Children in Toronto.
-Dr. Cooke joined the faculty in 2015.
-He is currently the Head Faculty Advisor for the Saltman Quarterly.
+James Cooke received his Ph.D. in Pharmacology from the Faculty of Medicine at the University of British Columbia in 2010, where he used electrophysiology to study a novel analgesic compound.
+Following a postdoctoral fellowship at the Hospital for Sick Children in Toronto, Dr. Cooke joined the Department of Neurobiology in 2015.

 portrait placeholder